seanthegeek/powertools/README.md

     PowerShell.exe Set-ExecutionPolicy -Force 'Unrestricted' -Scope CurrentUser

-Or use the `bypass` switch when you run the script
+Or use the `Bypass` switch when you run the script:

     PowerShell.exe -ExecutionPolicy Bypass -File runme.ps1